pinntech/flask-logex/README.md

-# flask-logerr
+# flask-logex
 Flask Logging and Error Exception Extension

-LogErr combines makes error handling, exception catching, and logging accessible and customizable.
+LogEx combines makes error handling, exception catching, and logging accessible and customizable.
 This package allows for trace id within logs easy to follow and diagnose issues with application.
 Integrate a Flask application utilizing Flask-RESTful seamlessly!